hapax/hapax.github.io/assets/chuzenji.md

 The town has other, less disquieting, familiars.
-Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling frontage once offering travellers the trifold amenities of bath, teppenyaki, and hotel.
+Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling frontage once offering travellers the trifold amenities of omiyage, teppenyaki, and hotel.
 Long abandoned, is now offers little more than a dereliction of weeds, rust, and lace curtains Hideo Nakata might approve of.